instruqt/templates/persist-shell-session/02-gnu-screen-intro/assignment.md

 <style type="text/css" rel="stylesheet">
 hr.cyan { background-color: cyan; color: cyan; height: 2px; margin-bottom: -10px; }
 h2.cyan { color: cyan; }
+</style>This challenge is a tutorial that teaches you how to create screen sessions, manage windows, and how to attach and detach from a running session.
+If you're not familiar with screen take a moment and learn the basics of GNU Screen.

-</style>Have you ever wished you could disconnect from a remote SSH session and reconnect later?
+Have you ever wished you could disconnect from a remote SSH session and reconnect later?

 The screen command allows you to set up login sessions and terminal windows that you can disconnect from and reconnect to without stopping your running programs.<br>